 These stars have been the subject of intense, decades-long studies.
-They have established the presence of the central SMBH in the Galactic Center \citep{genzel+1996,genzel+1997,ghez+1998}, and the closest S-stars can be used for stringent tests of general relativity \citep{gravity+2018_redshift,do+2019,gravity+2020_S2prec}.
-The S-stars can also be used to probe the extended mass distribution in the Galactic Center \citep{gravity+2020_S2prec,gravity+2022_mass}.
+They have established the presence of the central supermassive black hole (SMBH) in the Galactic center \citep{genzel+1996,genzel+1997,ghez+1998}, and the closest S stars can be used for stringent tests of general relativity \citep{gravity+2018_redshift,do+2019,gravity+2020_S2prec}.
+The S stars can also be used to probe the extended mass distribution in the Galactic center \citep{gravity+2020_S2prec,gravity+2022_mass}.